-The following is a summary of certain provisions of the Fifteenth Supplemental Agreement which will take effect upon execution of such Fifteenth Supplemental Agreement by the Authority and the Trustee, which is expected to be no later than May 31, 2010.
+The following is a summary of certain provisions of the Fifteenth Supplemental Agreement which will take effect upon execution of such Fifteenth Supplemental Agreement by the Authority and the Trustee.
+The expected date of execution is May [ ], 2010.
 The summary does not purport to be complete and reference is made to the Fifteenth Supplemental Agreement, copies of which are available in substantially final form for examination at the principal corporate trust office of the Trustee.